Theatre of ancient Greece

-Ancient Greek theatre was a theatrical culture that flourished in ancient Greece from 700 BC.
-The city-state of Athens, which became a significant cultural, political, and religious place during this period, was its centre, where the theatre was institutionalised as part of a festival called the Dionysia, which honoured the god Dionysus.
-Tragedy (late 500 BC), comedy (490 BC), and the satyr play were the three dramatic genres to emerge there.
+A theatrical culture flourished in ancient Greece from 700 BC.
+At its centre was the city-state of Athens, which became a significant cultural, political, and religious place during this period, and the theatre was institutionalised there as part of a festival called the Dionysia, which honoured the god Dionysus.
+Tragedy (late 500 BC), comedy (490 BC), and the satyr play were the three dramatic genres emerged there.
 Athens exported the festival to its numerous colonies.
 Modern Western theatre comes, in large measure, from the theatre of ancient Greece, from which it borrows technical terminology, classification into genres, and many of its themes, stock characters, and plot elements.

 Etymology

 The word τραγῳδία, from which the word "tragedy" is derived, is a compound of two Greek words: τράγος or "goat" and ᾠδή meaning "song", from ἀείδειν.

 This etymology indicates a link with the practices of the ancient Dionysian cults.
 It is impossible, however, to know with certainty how these fertility rituals became the basis for tragedy and comedy.